VedaWebProject/vedaweb/README.md

 The application will be served on port `8081` in case of using docker-compose.

+## State of Development
+The VedaWeb Application is a product of the [VedaWeb research project](https://vedaweb.uni-koeln.de).
+It's current state covers the planned concepts of the first project phase.
+The platform is planned to be developed further into a collaborative research platform.

 ## API

+### Some words in advance
+The VedaWeb application exposes some API endpoints which are (at the time) limited to what the application itself needs to run.
+This might change in the future in that new, additional endpoints - which are actually *meant* to be used by other applications - might be added.

+### Documentation of existing API endpoints

 > :warning: The short documentation below is from **May 2019**
 > For more recent information, please see the dynamic documentation at [https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html](https://vedaweb.uni-koeln.de/rigveda/swagger-ui.html)!

-### Important Notes

-#### State of Development
-VedaWeb is still under development.
-It's currently in proof-of-concept phase and will undergo numerous significant changes in the near future.
-Naturally, this also applies to the API endpoints.

-#### Description of the API
-The VedaWeb application exposes some API endpoints which are (at the time) limited to what the application itself needs to run.
-This might change in the future in that new, additional endpoints - which are actually *meant* to be used by other applications - will be added.

-### Documentation of existing API endpoints

 #### Direct Document Access via Index Numbers
 The endpoints used for direct access to the documents managed by the application are accessible via simple `GET` requests of the following form: